Why Email Encryption is a must have?

 End-to-End Email Encryption

 End-to-end email encryption provides the highest level of security by encrypting the email's content from the sender to the recipient.
-This method uses a pair of cryptographic keys: a public key to encrypt the message and a private key, held only by the recipient, to decrypt it.
-This ensures that only the intended recipient can read the email's content, regardless of where it is intercepted.
+This method uses a pair of cryptographic keys: a public key to encrypt the message and a private key, held only by the recipient, to decrypt it. only the intended recipient can read the email's content, regardless of where it is intercepted.

 Why Is Email Encryption Important?